FML (EP)

 FML is the eleventh Korean extended play (EP) and fourteenth overall by South Korean boy band Seventeen.
 It was released on April 24, 2023, by Pledis Entertainment through YG Plus, with "F*ck My Life" and "Super" serving as the EP's double lead singles.

-Prior to release, FML became the second most-preordered album in South Korean history, with 4.64 million preorders.
+Prior to release, FML became the most-preordered album in South Korean history, with 4.64 million preorders.
 Per Pledis and album distributor YG Plus, combined sales of all versions of FML surpassed 6.2 million copies in July 2023, marking a first for an album by a K-pop artist.
 It won Album of the Year at the 2023 MAMA Awards.

 Background and release

 On March 10, 2023, Pledis Entertainment confirmed that Seventeen would be releasing a new album in April, nine months after the release of their reissue Sector 17.
 On March 31, the label announced the release of the group's EP FML on April 24.
 On April 3, the track list was revealed, consisting of six songs and two lead singles; FML marked the group's first release to have two lead singles.
 "F*ck My Life" was the first lead single to be unveiled.
 On April 4, the EP's promotional schedule was posted.
 Three sets of concept photos were released the following week, with the official group photo for FML and last set of concept photos released on April 15.
 The name of the second lead single, "Super", was announced on April 18.
 The highlight medley was released on April 20.